Paul Larson (computer scientist)

 Paul Larson (Per-Åke Larson) is a computer scientist.
 He is most famous for inventing the linear hashing algorithm with Witold Litwin.
 Paul Larson is currently a senior researcher in the Database Group of Microsoft Research.
-He is frequent chair and committee member of conferences such as VLDB, SIGMOD, and ICDE.
+He is frequent chair and committee member of conferences such as VLDB, SIGMOD, and the IEEE International Conference on Data Engineering.

 In 2005 he was inducted as a Fellow of the Association for Computing Machinery.